zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 So far, so good.
 Now why doesn't this work anymore when the tilemap has been edited?

-A possible cause of troubles is that Link's Awakening tilemaps use a custom compression format, where repeated tiles can be "painted" over the screen.
+A possible cause of problems is that Link's Awakening tilemaps use a custom compression format, where repeated tiles can be "painted" over the screen.
 And most of the time, these compressed tilemaps were handwritten.
-So when we decode and re-encode a tilemap, there's always a difference in how the compression is expressed (because the automatic encoding program doesn't make the same choices than the original artists).
-In the end, the re-encoded tilemap is supposed to be functionaly equivalent.
+So when we decode and re-encode a tilemap, there's always a difference in how the compression is expressed (because the automatic encoding program doesn't make the same choices as the original artists).
+In the end, the re-encoded tilemap is supposed to be functionally equivalent.

 But could the different encoding trigger some underlying issues, like a race condition?
 What if the original encoding wrote to the top of the screen first, but the new re-encoding wrote to the top of the screen last, overwriting the changes made manually to the BG map?